Skip to main content

 Frequently Asked Questions

-Is the 940nm infrared night vision actually safe to use during the flowering dark period?
+Is infrared night vision safe during the flowering dark period?

 Expert Support